hedobriggs/Dynamic-Website/README.md

 # Dynamic-Website
-This contains the steps taken to lauch a dynamic website in AWS.
-All files, Deployment script and Migration scripts are inclided.
-PS, some values have been redacted to privacy reasons.
+This contains the steps taken to lauch a dynamic website (SHOPWISE) in AWS.
+The following are required for a msuccessful launch:
+* Website files
+* Deployment script
+* Migration script

+Some values have been redacted for privacy reasons.